 As you start the plan for your retirement, understanding the difference between 401k and IRA accounts will be helpful.
-Although both are common ways to save and invest for your future, each offers distinct advantages.
+After all, you want to do more than just a savings account for your retirement, and learn to invest for your future.

 What is a 401k?

 First, let’s take a closer look at a 401k and find out what it is.
 You'll then understand if you're eligible for a 401k and how it can affect your retirement.